sa-concept-refactoring/doc/chapters/developmentProcess.typ

 As the LLVM project, to which the new refactoring features should be contributed, is on GitHub, it was decided to also work using GitHub.

-As on GitHub was already an existing pipeline from the original LLVM project itself, the decision came rather quickly, as otherwise there could have popped up a lot of different problems and issues.
+The LLVM project already had workflows set up on GitHub, so the decision was made to re-use them.
 The LLVM project was then forked into a public repository @llvm_fork_github, where for each refactoring feature, a separate branch was created.

 Two different systems were used for development (Windows and Linux), but the IDEs used were the same on both systems.